ibm-cloud-docs/vpc/file_storage_vpc_adjustable_throughput.md

 {: #adjust-fs-bandwidth-api-block}
 {: api}

-You can adjust bandwidth for existing data shares by calling the beta VPC API.
+You can adjust bandwidth for existing data shares by calling the VPC API.
 Make a `PATCH /shares` request and specify the `bandwidth` parameter to adjust the bandwidth limit.

 You can't update the name of the share, increase the size, adjust IOPS, and adjust bandwidth limit in the same `PATCH /shares` request.
 Make separate `PATCH /shares` requests.
 {: important}